lisamelton/video-transcoding-scripts/README.md

     Movie.mkv

 This script requires a properly organized file, in either format, with compatible video and audio tracks.
-All output video files from `transcode-video.sh` meet this criteria, but videos from other sources can sometimes fail.
+Most output video files from `transcode-video.sh` meet this criteria, but videos from other sources can sometimes fail.
 Subtitle tracks are not converted.

 ## Requirements